-- Anyone can contribute up to £3,600 gross in a tax year into a personal pension for a child. - Contributions automatically benefit from basic rate tax relief (currently equivalent to an uplift of 25%), so only £2,880 needs to be paid into the scheme, with the government making up the balance. - Returns roll up broadly UK tax-free within the fund, and ultimately up to 25% of the pension fund can be taken as a tax-free lump sum with the rest of the fund drawn as taxable payments.
+- Contributions automatically benefit from basic rate tax relief (currently equivalent to an uplift of 25%), so only £2,880 needs to be paid into the scheme, with the government making up the balance. - Returns roll up broadly UK tax-free within the fund, and ultimately up to 25% of the pension fund can be taken as a tax-free lump sum with the rest of the fund drawn as taxable payments.

 Contributions made to a child's pension do not count against the contributor's own pension contribution annual allowance and they may also help with the contributor's inheritance tax (IHT) planning.
-However, the child will not be able to draw the pension until they are within ten years of state pension age, which is now under review and is likely, although not confirmed, to rise to 68 by 2039.
+However, the child will not be able to draw the pension until they are within ten years of state pension age, which is subject to review, with a decision on the move to age 68 due by July 2026.